pongr/diamondhead/README.md

 Note that signed requests do not encrypt the payload data; the data is sent as-is over whatever communication channel is being used.
 Signed requests simply provide a way for a web service to verify that the data in the request came from the expected client.
 You should always send HTTP requests via SSL/HTTPS if you want their contents encrypted.

-Signed requests are defined in a (somewhat obscure) [OAuth2-related spec][6] and used increasingly by Facebook, especially when requesting the iframe content for a Facebook app's canvas page or a Facebook pages tab.
+Signed requests are defined in a (somewhat obscure) [OAuth2-related spec][6] and used increasingly by Facebook, especially when requesting the iframe content for a Facebook app's canvas page or a Facebook page tab.
+The base64url encoding and decoding, along with HMAC-SHA256 signing to verify signatures, is tedious code to write that can be easily performed by a library.
+Diamondhead provides all of this for you.

 ### Facebook Signed Requsts

-Diamondhead ships with support for [Facebook signed requests][5].
+Diamondhead ships with support for [Facebook signed requests][5], which comes in very handy when your Scala web app needs to verify the signed_request parameter and extract out the Facebook userId and OAuth2 access token.
 The [SignedRequest][7] case class includes common fields that Facebook uses in their [signed requests][4].
 For examples of how Facebook uses signed requests, see the [canvas tutorial][8] and [page tab tutorial][9].

 ``` scala